wimmatthyssen/Hyper-V-VM-Template/README.md

 Currenently this repository holds the following PowerShell scritps:

+- **Create-Azure-Management-Groups-Tree-Hierarchy.ps1**

+  More information about this script used to build a management groups tree structure can be found on my blog: https://wmatthyssen.com/2022/04/04/azure-powershell-script-create-a-management-group-tree-hierarchy/

 Template_Customization_Windows_Server_2016_2019; Deploy-BgInfo-WS2012-R2; Deploy-BgInfo-WS2016-WS2019-WS2022

 More information about the Template Customization Windows Server 2016/2019 script can be found on my blog: https://wmatthyssen.com/2020/05/11/powershell-set-customizations-for-a-windows-server-2016-or-2019-base-image/